Key figures

 Location

-The distribution of pedestrian fatalities by ABS remoteness area for the last 5 years of available data (2019-2023) is shown below.
-Major cities have consistently reported the highest number of annual pedestrian fatalities during this period, and from 2019-2023 reported 447 total pedestrian fatalities.
-These high fatality figures likely reflect increased pedestrian activity which is associated with urban areas.
+Major cities have consistently reported the highest number of annual pedestrian fatalities between 2020-2024, and during this period reported an average of 93 pedestrian fatalities per year.
+These high fatality figures likely reflect increased pedestrian activity in urban areas.

-The increase in ‘Unknown’ in 2022-2023 is mainly due to WA only providing location data annually at the end of each year.
-Updated location data for WA is expected to be available by the end of 2024.
+The increase in ‘Unknown’ Remoteness Area in 2024 is mainly due to variations in reporting timeframes by jurisdiction.
+Updated location data is expected to be available by early 2026.

 Year